postmanlabs/labs-docs/src/pages/docs/sending-requests/responses.md

 > **Finding items in responses:** To open the search bar, select the magnifying glass icon on the results pane.
 You can also place your cursor in the response and select **⌘+F** or **Ctrl+F**.
 This option is not available in a response's Preview or Visualize views.

+Note that if the response's Content-Type header indicates that the response is an image, Postman will detect and render the image automatically.

 ### Pretty

 The Pretty mode formats JSON or XML responses so they are easier to view.
 Links inside Pretty mode are highlighted, and selecting them can load a GET request in Postman with the link URL.